 Advantages Disadvantages Could set good standards from the outset.
 It may be possible to ensure that the age range in classes will be no more than two years.
-The school is likely to have more expertise and capacity to address the needs of more vulnerable pupils and the more able and talented pupils.
+Disauvantayes The school is likely to have more expertise and capacity to address the needs of more vulnerable pupils and the more able and talented pupils.
 Possibility of developing consistency of teaching and learning methodology from the outset.
 No loss of experienced Governors and Headteachers.
-The school would meet 21st century standards and would be an inspirational description. an inspirational Learning environment for pupils.
+The school would meet 21st century standards and would be an inspirational Learning environment for pupils.
 Design of the school would have suitable outside learning environments and would be designed to deliver the new Curriculum for Wales (CFW).
 Would likely provide 150 primary school places which is the same total number of school spaces the proposal would provide if implemented.
 Would provide sufficient places to meet current demand and future projections.
 Would be very difficult to find a 5 acre site for a new primary school which was not too close to Ysgol y Graig but would be within the development boundaries of Llangefni.
 This could also build excessive surplus places.
 No additional transport costs are anticipated.
-High Capital cost for the authority, a significant proportion of which would be funded through unsupported borrowing.
-The budget delegated to schools would likely increase Backlog maintenance costs of £360,000 at Ysgol Talwrn and £48,500 for Ysgol y Graig would remain.
-Cost per pupil would be approximately £4,610 per head which is higher than the Anglesey average of £3,988.
 Maintains the provision.
 Possible new facility for the benefit of the community.